os-climate/witness-core/climateeconomics/sos_wrapping/sos_wrapping_witness/macroeconomics_v1/documentation/macroeconomics_discipline.markdown

 ## Macroeconomics model
 ### Main Inputs
 - Damage data ($damage\_df$): Dataframe with damage fraction to be applied to output
--  Working age population ($working\_age\_population\_df$): Dataframe with working age population per year in million of people.
+-  Working age population ($working\_age\_population\_df$): Dataframe with working age population per year in million of people
 - Population df ($population\_df$): Dataframe with total population per year in millions of people
 - Energy Production Quantity ($energy\_production$): Dataframe with Total Final Consumption of energy per year in Pwh
 - Share of investment in energy ($share\_energy\_investment$): Share of total investment that goes to energy
 - Total investment share of GDP ($total\_investment\_share\_of\_gdp$): Total share of GDP that is invested
 - Damage to productivity ($damage\_to\_productivity$): If True: apply damage to productivity. if False: Apply damage only to production.
-- CO2 Emissions: Dataframe with C02 emissions per year
+- CO2 Emissions: Dataframe with C02 emissions per year in Gt
 - C02 taxes($CO2\_taxes$): C02 taxes per year in\$/tC02
 - Initial rate of time preference ($init\_rate\_time\_pref$)

 ### Outputs
-- Economics detail df ($economics\_detail_df$): Dataframe with most of model outputs
+- Economics detail df ($economics\_detail\_df$): Dataframe with most of model outputs
 - Economics Data ($economics\_df$): Dataframe with coupling model outputs from previous dataframe.
-It contains Gross output and net output in trillion dollars and consumption per capital in k\$.
+It contains gross output and net output in trillion dollars and consumption per capita in k\$.
 - Energy investment by year ($energy\_investment$): the investment in energy by year in G\$.
 - Global investment constraint ($global\_investment\_constraint$): Value of the investment constraint for optimization
 - Per capita consumption constraint ($pc\_consumption\_constraint$): Value of the per capita consumption constraint for the optimization